rtcharity/resources.eahub.org/content/graphics/editable-graphics.md

 <img src="/img/brochure2.png" />
 </p>

-<a href="https://drive.google.com/open?id=1Ed4nsHggGcgunE_0NTfWNqCQkZeGra6h">Brochure Gravit file (A4)</a>
+<a href="https://drive.google.com/open?id=1Ed4nsHggGcgunE_0NTfWNqCQkZeGra6h">Brochure Gravit File (A4)</a>

-<a href="https://drive.google.com/open?id=1hVx4ARoBKVPWhFUjLit3PufmOrEU97GE">Brochure Gravit file (Letter Sized)</a>
+<a href="https://drive.google.com/open?id=1hVx4ARoBKVPWhFUjLit3PufmOrEU97GE">Brochure Gravit File (Letter Sized)</a>

 Download the gravit file to make alterations.
 At least change the group name and details.

-These are designed to be printed directly onto A4 or Letter Sized paper and then folded without the edges being trimmed.
+These are designed to be printed directly onto A4 or letter sized paper and then folded without the edges being trimmed.
 Therefore there will be a white surround to each panel of the brochure.
 If you prefer to have the colours extend to the edges (and will get the edges of the paper trimmed), you’ll need to edit the files.

 Export your file as a pdf, and when you print from Adobe reader choose "custom scale 100%".
 Test that they fold correctly before you do a big print run!